inosca/ebau/keycloak/README.md

 yarn watch # builds css on file change
 ```

+## Message of the day (MOTD)

+You can show a notice on the login screen by setting the `HTML Display name` property of your realm under Configure > Realm Settings.

 ## Custom authenticator

 We're implementing two internal SPIs to support 2FA auth via SMS: